The difference between a decent and a robust profit is often finding efficient ways to tackle non-food matters that eat up so much time and energy.

 Outsourcing social media and other marketing duties, however, don’t negate all of an owner’s marketing responsibilities.
 The agency that’s hired can only promote what it knows, so you’ll need to devote time and effort to sharing information, such as events and promotions.

 It’s also important that you are in control of the voice of your business.
-That tone and voice must be consistent to what the outsourcing produces.
+That tone and voice must be consistent with what the outsourcing produces.

 Oftentimes it’s worthwhile to pair staff with your outsourcing.